Your Career and ... Grief?

 See also: Why Positive Thinking Doesn’t Work

-And the same mechanism that allows you to NUMB those feelings and move forward despite them ALSO cuts you off alllll the amazing things that await you.
+And the same mechanism that allows you to numb those feelings, and move forward despite them, also cuts you off from alllll the amazing things that await you.

 Grief Isn’t Linear

-You don't move through 5 clean stages bing, bam, boom.
+One thing that's often misunderstood about grief: you don't sequentially move through 5 clean stages bing, bang, boom.

 And it's very common for even the grief you've dealt with to rise up when you're about to step into something greater.